Frank Teeling: Background

-Teeling was a native of Dublin.
+Teeling was a native of Dublin, Ireland.
 Both the 1901 and 1911 censuses lists him as living at 7 Jane Place Upper.
-He was one of ten children born to Christopher Teeling and Sarah Mc Grane of whom only four survived childhood.
+He was one of ten children born to Christopher Teeling and Sarah Mc Grane, only four of whom survived childhood.
 The 1901 census also lists three children born to Sarah Teeling from a previous marriage.

 Bloody Sunday

-On 21 November 1920 Teeling was one of a group of IRA men who entered 22 Lower Mount Street to assassinate Lieutenant Angliss, alias McMahon, and Lieutenant Peel.
+On 21 November 1920, Teeling was one of a group of IRA men who entered 22 Lower Mount Street to assassinate Lieutenant Angliss, alias McMahon, and Lieutenant Peel.
 Angliss was shot dead in his bed while Peel, hearing the shots, blocked his bedroom door and survived.
 When members of Fianna Éireann on lookout reported that Auxiliaries were approaching the house, the unit of Volunteers split up into two groups.
 One left by the front door, the other left by the laneway at the back of the house.
 Teeling was wounded in a gun battle with the Auxiliaries in the laneway and arrested.
 Teeling was the only Bloody Sunday participant to be captured at the scene.
 He was court martialled in January 1921, was sentenced to hang, and was held at Kilmainham Gaol.

-On the night of the 15 February he escaped from Kilmainham Gaol along with Ernie O'Malley and Simon Donnelly.
+On the night of the 15 February, he escaped from Kilmainham Gaol along with Ernie O'Malley and Simon Donnelly.